HISvessel/holbertonschool-web_back_end/NoSQL/README.md

 7) Python and mongoDB
 We can use ORM principles to utilize mongo db but from Python instead of the command line interface.
-We can do this with the Python driver called PyMongo
+We can do this with the Python driver called PyMongo.
+With this module, we can use Python to access the MongoDB database and make use of the mongo shell from our programming scope.

+Accessing the database from python is done by use of the MongoCollection function.
+This establishes a connection with the default host and port.